With Team NZ in tow, Spark boss names 5G launch date, pressures govt

 The Spark boss said his company was talking constructively with the government, but he added he was getting "impatient" as other countries moved ahead.

-Neither Faafoi nor MBIE offered an immediate response, but both have said the auction will take place in time for Spark, Vodafone and 2degrees to build 5G networks that can be launched in early 2020.
+Communications Minister Kris Faafoi said the auction will take place in time for Spark, Vodafone and 2degrees to build 5G networks that can be launched in early 2020, but talking to the Herald this afternoon, he did not yield to Moutter's demand to get a wriggle on.

+"I have discussed with Simon Moutter directly the need to maximise the benefits of 5G for all New Zealand.
+Spark does want to move with speed but the Government has to balance that with broader considerations and the long-term impact of these decisions."
+Faafoi said.

+"There are a number of significant considerations that need to be worked through such as, spectrum-related Treaty of Waitangi obligations, ensuring appropriate security measures and the method for spectrum allocation."

 The 5G auction is a potential windfall for the government.
 Spark ($149m), Vodafone ($66m) and 2degrees ($44m) spent a total of $259m on various chunks of 4G spectrum in 2014.
 But as reserve prices are set, Faafoi also has to weigh the fact that the cost of bids will ultimately be passed on to consumers.